 According to HealthAmbition.com sleep has serious implications for your physical and mental health.

 Sleep is where the body and mind is repaired, reordered and readied for the next day.
 Going without adequate amounts of it won’t just leave you tired and irritable, it can actually be dangerous, both to yourself and to others, and seriously deteriorate the quality of your life.

-So, even though sleep is super important for our physical and mental well-being, we also know that many people struggle with sleeplessness.
+But, even though sleep is super important for our physical, mental, and relational well-being, we also know that many people struggle with sleeplessness.